jimthompson5802/wordle_solver/README.md

 Here's a breakdown of what the code does:

-1. It first sets up an argument parser to accept a boolean flag `--api` from the command line.
-If set, it indicates to use the OpenAI Chat API to automatically send the prompt and receive the recommendation.
-If not set, it indicates to use the OpenAI Playground Chat to manually send the prompt and receive the recommendation.

-2. It creates a `WordListGeneratorLLM` object with a list of five-letter words.
-This object will be used to generate candidate words for the game.
+1. It starts by parsing command-line arguments.
+The `--api` flag is used to determine whether to use the OpenAI API for generating guesses.

-3. It creates an `OpenAIInterface` object with the OpenAI API key.
-This object will be used to interact with the OpenAI API.
+2. It creates a `WordListGeneratorLLM` object, which is used to manage the list of possible words, and an `OpenAIInterface` object, which is used to interact with the OpenAI API.

+3. It enters a loop where it makes up to 7 attempts to guess the word.
+For each attempt, it does the following:

+   - It prompts the user to enter the feedback from the Wordle game for the previous guess.
+The feedback is a string where each character represents the feedback for the corresponding letter in the guess (e.g., "g" for a correct letter in the correct position, "y" for a correct letter in the wrong position, "." for an incorrect letter).

+   - It processes the feedback and updates the state of the word list accordingly.

-4. It then enters a loop where it makes guesses at the word.
-The initial guess is "adieu".
-If the guess is correct, the loop ends.
-If the guess is incorrect, the `WordListGeneratorLLM` object updates its state based on the result and generates a new prompt.
-If the `--api` flag is set, the script sends the prompt to the OpenAI API and uses the response as the next guess.
-If the `--api` flag is not set, the script asks the user to manually enter the next guess.
+   - It generates a new prompt for the language model based on the current state of the word list.

+   - If the `--api` flag is set, it sends the prompt to the OpenAI API and uses the recommended word for the next guess.
+Otherwise, it prompts the user to manually enter the next guess.
-5. The loop continues until a correct guess is made or the maximum number of attempts is reached.

-6. Finally, it prints the global state of the `WordListGeneratorLLM` object.

-The `create_correct_result`, `create_present_result`, and `create_absent_result` functions are helper functions that ask the user to input the correct, present, and absent letter patterns, respectively.
-These patterns are used to update the state of the `WordListGeneratorLLM` object.
+   - If no word was entered or recommended, it aborts the game.

+4. The script continues this loop until it has made 7 attempts or the game is aborted.
+At the end of each attempt, it prints the current state of the word list and the global state.

 #### Enter guess:
 The user can either accept the recommended word or type in an alterative word.